[ Join now ]

 Prevent seed pods from dropping their seeds to the ground by using organza bags.

 Tired of dragging hoses around?
 Add a spigot every 50 feet!
-Once you've run 1/2" tubing around your house, you can add as many spigots as you want for $3 each.
+Once you've run 1/2" tubing around your house, you can add as many spigots as you want for less than $5 each.

 Seeds can be separated from chaff using kitchen strainers, window screening, hardware cloth (wire mesh) and spice jars.